dbreitel/squid/README.md

 ## Contents

-This repo consists of a `Dockerfile`(Dockerfile) which is the main image.
-An `entrypoint.sh`(entrypoint.sh) which acts as how the container will run.
-A `docker-compose.yml`(docker-compose.yml) file if you want to run the server as a service.
+This repo consists of a `Dockerfile` which is the main image.
+An `entrypoint.sh` which acts as how the container will run.
+A `docker-compose.yml` file if you want to run the server as a service.

 We will preserve the cache of the squid container at `/var/spool/squid`.